rsdoiel/skimmer/README.md

 skimmer -display -limit 25
 ~~~

-Or my favorate is to run the output through Pandoc
+Or my favorite is to run the output through Pandoc
 and page with less.

 ~~~